-SHGB Test
+SHGB Home Blood Test

-SHGB Test
+SHGB Home Blood Test

 The SHBG Test measures the level of Sex Hormone Binding Globulin, a protein in your blood that binds to sex hormones like testosterone and oestrogen, regulating their availability and activity in the body.
 SHBG plays a crucial role in maintaining hormonal balance, influencing reproductive health, metabolism, and overall wellbeing.
 Abnormal SHBG levels can affect hormone function and are linked to conditions such as polycystic ovary syndrome (PCOS), thyroid disorders, obesity, and certain metabolic diseases.